bdarcus/courses-intro-human-geography/glossary.md

     involvement, designed to create a diverse, self-sufficient, national economy.
 Contrast this with _comparative advantage_ and _free trade_.

+Informal Economy
+:   Work that is not formally counted by governments.
+In much of the world,
+    this involves informal selling of goods in informal markets, or on the street.

 International Division of Labor
 :   A spatial division of labor that spans international borders.